alanoursland/tr_xor/reports/abs1/abs1_results.md

 | **Large** | 3.8e-04 ± 5.8e-05 | 1.41421 ± 1.3e-07 |
 ---

-You're right, the previous tables were too condensed and lost important detail.
-Organizing the data by percentile bins for each initialization strategy is an excellent way to show the full picture.

-Here are the rewritten tables for the **Weight Reorientation and Scaling Dynamics** section, structured as you suggested.

-***

 ## 6. Weight Reorientation and Scaling Dynamics

 The following tables show how the training dynamics correlate with two key geometric measures: the degree of **reorientation** (angle change between initial and final weights) and the amount of **rescaling** (ratio of initial to final weight norm).
 The data is binned by percentiles to show how runs with different degrees of change correspond to different convergence speeds.